 Q&A with Mark Cherney

-Executive Chairman and CEO of U.S. Urology Partners
+Executive Chairman of U.S. Urology Partners

 What market pressures make partnership attractive for urology practices?